A newspaper article from back then simply says "It most likely sunk for some reason".

 - Black Knight: Pyramid Head acts as one, this time bent more on destruction than rape.
 And the guilt he represents does not even belong to the player characters.

-- Continuity Nod: Surprisingly enough, the Little Baroness and the ghastly hands of the dead at the bottom of Toluca Lake are all mentioned in Silent Hill 2.
+- Surprisingly enough, the Little Baroness and the ghastly hands of the dead at the bottom of Toluca Lake are all mentioned in Silent Hill 2.

-- At one point, the protagonists find themselves warped directly into certain levels of Silent Hill 3 and Silent Hill 4, (the mall, complete with Numb Bodies, and the staircase between worlds, to be specific).
+- At one point, the protagonists find themselves warped directly into certain levels of Silent Hill 3 and Silent Hill 4, (the amusement park and mall, complete with Numb Bodies, and the staircase between worlds, to be specific).

 - Creepy Doll: The second main boss is a cross between this and a giant Murderous Mannequin.